Skip to main content

 A few more days like that and we’re out of here.
 We were cruising towards 200km until I lost concentration for a second and ‘bow tied’ my kite.
 Still on our biggest 15m kites the wind must’ve built to 20knots.
 A big bow tied kite in a 20 knot wind is game over.
 We could’ve downsized and continued but it’s been so much fun to make some really meaningful progress, we stopped early with another big day tomorrow in mind.

 At one point today, the wind was blowing channels of snow crystals across the textured ground.
 Then, with the sun reflecting off these crystals, it created the most splendid effect of riding over a river of dancing jewels.
+It was so beautiful, travelling at downhill biking speed with a carpet of sequins flowing under foot.

 Looping the big kite, downwind on extra-long lines generates the kind of power and acceleration normally associated with an engine.
 We were almost literally flying all day.
 The main problem was losing excess speed and trying not to go too fast.